What are the risks if you don’t use sunscreen or a natural sunscreen?

 Other acceptable ingredients would include non-nano particle Zinc Oxide and Titanium Dioxide if in a lotion form.

 One of the things I am looking for is oxidative stress on a Hair Mineral Analysis test.
 We want to measure inflammation.
-It can trigger pro-inflammatory cytokines which are proteins released by cells that can interrupt the communication between your cells.
-In time, these cytokines can lead to pain.
+It can trigger pro-inflammatory cytokines which are proteins being let go by cells that can interrupt the communication between your cells.
+As a result, these cytokines can lead to pain.
 When we rebuild the nutritional stores and detoxify the chemicals or heavy metals, our body is able to heal and return to the best quality of health.

 LET’S CHAT about your health goals!